Mustafa Kemal Atatürk: Unification and nationalisation efforts

 The 1934 Resettlement Law was a policy adopted by the Turkish government which set forth the basic principles of immigration.
 The law, however, is regarded by some as a policy of assimilation of non-Turkish minorities through a forced and collective resettlement.

-Environmentalism, land reform, and economic progress
+Social policy reforms and economic progress

 Atatürk was also credited for his transformational change in Turkish agriculture and ecological development.
-The Kemalist government planted 4 million trees, modernized the Turkish agricultural mechanism, implemented flood controls, opened schools in rural areas with rural institutions such as agricultural banks, and implemented land reform that removed heavy taxes on peasants of the Ottoman era.
-He was described as the “Father of Turkish Agriculture.”
-Atatürk also massively boomed the Turkish economy with heavy industrial production increased by 150% and GDP capita rose from 800 USD to around 2000 USD by late 1930s, on par with Japan.
+The Kemalist government planted four million trees, modernized the Turkish agricultural mechanism, implemented flood controls, opened schools in rural areas with rural institutions such as agricultural banks, and implemented land reform that removed heavy taxes on peasants of the Ottoman era.
+He was described as the "Father of Turkish Agriculture".
+Atatürk also massively boomed the Turkish economy with heavy industrial production increased by 150% and GDP per capita rose from 800 USD to around 2000 USD by late 1930s, on par with Japan.

+Atatürk's regime also passed the 1936 Labor Law, which gave substantial wage increases and improved the working conditions of workers in Turkish enterprises.

 Foreign policies

 Atatürk's foreign policy followed his motto "Peace at home, peace in the world", a perception of peace linked to his project of civilization and modernization.
 The outcomes of Atatürk's policies depended on the power of the parliamentary sovereignty established by the Republic.
 The Turkish War of Independence was the last time Atatürk used his military might in dealing with other countries.
 Foreign issues were resolved by peaceful methods during his presidency.